 Goods carrier permits:A goods carrier permit can be obtained by the owner of a goods vehicle under Section 79 of the Motor Vehicles Act, 1988 if the vehicle is in operation within the state.
 This permit is applicable only for a specified area in the state.

-Counter Signatures of Goods Carrier permits:Counter signatures of Goods Carrier permits is issued in one state and is valid in another state provided it is approved by the state regional transport authority in that state.
+Counter Signatures of Goods Carrier permits:Counter signatures of Goods Carrier permits are issued in one state and is valid in another state provided it is approved by the state regional transport authority in that state.
 Under section 88 of the Motor Vehicle Act, 1988, since January 5 2006 in Delhi, counter signatures of goods carrier permits will not be given to goods vehicles that are registered in another state and have a gross weight of upto 7500 kg if they are not operating on a clean fuel.

 National permits:A national permit is issued to a goods vehicle which requires to move out of the home state.
 A national permit is issued for at least four states in continuation taking the home state into account as per rule 86 and 87 of the Central Motor Vehicles Rule, 1989.
 To obtain a national permit, the age of the goods vehicle should not be more than 12 years and the age of a multi axle vehicle should not be more than 15 years.
 To apply for a national permit for a goods vehicle, the applicant has to fill the form via Form 46 and Form 48.